-The more you know before you speak with the roofing company, the better.
+The more you know before you speak with the roofing services company the better.
 Let’s first take a look at what you can expect in terms of roofing repairs and their associated costs.
 According to the national average, you can expect to pay right around $800.
 That might seem rather steep, but remember that the costs can be lower.
 Also remember that you’re comparing that repair bill to what it would cost for a replacement, which is going to run you into the thousands.

 While the repair bill can be lower as mentioned, it can also be higher.
 For example, the high end for roof repair is typically around $4500.
 You might have to pick up your jaw after reading that, trust me, I know.
 But you have to remember that this type of figure is going to be for major roofing repairs.
 For instance, that could be where a roof needs repaired after a big storm has damaged a large surface area.